 The temple is located 30 kilometres from Nagapattinam on the Thiruthuraipoondi Road and 28 kilometres from Thiruvarur on Thiruvarur- Thiruthuraipoondi National Highway.
 Buses are an easy way of access to Ettukudi.
 The nearest railway station is at Nagapattinam (around 30 kilometres away) and the nearest airport is at Trichy (around 134 kilometres away).

-Located in the town of Vedaranyam in Nagapattinam district is the Vedaranyeswarar Temple.
-The temple is an ancient one dedicated to Lord Shiva.
+Located in the town of Vedaranyam in Nagapattinam district, the Vedaranyeswarar Temple stands as an ancient shrine dedicated to Lord Shiva.
+Notably, it is one of the temples constructed by Aditya Chola along the sacred banks of the River Kaveri.

 Vedaranyeswarar Temple – Legend

-Another legend states that Lord Rama (the seventh avatar of Lord Vishnu) is believed to have visited Vedaranyam to absolve himself from his sins.
+In addition, another legend states that Lord Rama, the seventh avatar of Lord Vishnu, visited Vedaranyam to absolve himself of sins.
+Consequently, the temple gained further spiritual importance in Hindu tradition.

 History of Vedaranyeswarar Temple